What is Ketamine and what does it do?

 Other effects include impaired attention and vision, loss of appetite, high blood pressure and psychosis.
 Further, ketamine may cause severe allergic reactions such as a rash, itching, swelling of the mouth and face, and slurred speech.
-It also causes problems with the bladder and has been known to rot the bladder.
+Also, I know there have been cases where prolonged use can causes problems with the bladder.
 When used in high doses and in combination with other drugs, ketamine use may result in suppressed breathing, paralysis, lung and heart failure and sometimes death.
 “The combined effects can leave the user of ketamine vulnerable to particular forms of crime, especially ‘date rape’”.

 Ketamine has become more popular amongst younger people as it is easily accessible and cheaper than most of the other drugs with similar effects.
 There is a misconception that Ketamine does not produce drug dependency.
 This lures people into a false sense of security.
 Ketamine users are at an even greater risk of dependency and in great danger when using it with depressant drugs such as alcohol.